Keyfactor/hashicorp-vault-orchestrator/docsource/hcvkvpem.md

 - Click the "Custom Fields" tab to add the following custom fields:
   - **MountPoint** - Type: *string*
   - **IncludeCertChain** - Type: *bool* (If true, the available intermediate certificates will also be written to Vault during enrollment)
-  - **PassphrasePath** - Type: *string* (The path to the secret containing the PEM-encoded private key.
+  - **PrivateKeyPath** - Type: *string* (The path to the secret containing the PEM-encoded private key.
 Optional — omit for certificate-only / CA trust chain stores with no private key)

 ![](images/cert-store-type-kv-custom-tab.png)